A unique freehold opportunity to purchase one of the last privately owned houses on this historic site, situated in the heart of Shoreditch.

 The second floor differs from the previous with the staircase taking you to a grand panelled landing which leads to the master suite.
 The master has been divided into three areas - bedroom, dressing room and bathroom.
 The bedroom has a painted feature brick wall full of texture and interest and at one end a deep stainless steel tub overlooks the first of two roof terraces.
 Double doors open on to the 300sqft decked terrace which and has a southerly aspect and bamboo planting to provide privacy.
 The fabulous dressing room links the bedroom and bathroom with its built in wardrobes, floor to ceiling shoe rack, deep pile carpets and subtle lighting.
 The L-shaped bathroom is separated by a glass door and has beautiful harlequin floor tiles, side by side rain shower, double sink and Catchpole and Rye fixtures and fittings.

 The third floor is a recent addition to the property, added in 2012, and perfectly blends modern building materials and techniques to create a space which complements the original warehouse below.
 Double glazed floor to ceiling Crittall windows to the rear of the property allow for stunning views over the city and the snug or whiskey room is set up to admire these views.
 The room itself is peaceful, and features a log burning stove, back-lit wet bar, feature wall and plenty of innovative storage.
-It is an ideal space to read, contemplate or entertain.
+It is an ideal space to read, contemplate or entertain or could easily be converted into a third bedroom.
 The other room on this floor is an open studio space, which the current owner uses as a creative area in the property.
-It is the lightest of rooms and leads out onto a balcony which overlooks Hoxton Square.
+It is the lightest of rooms and leads out onto a balcony.

 The second roof terrace is accessed from the studio via stairs up through a hydraulic glazed roof panel.
 This roof terrace has 360-degree views, and the City view to the south in particular, is stunning.
 The terrace is perfectly set up for entertaining with the main seating area set around a fire pit.

-This is a rare opportunity to purchase a freehold building on Hoxton?s best garden square.
+This is a rare opportunity to purchase a freehold building in Hoxton's premier location.
 The quality of finish and individuality of its design make it a property that appeals to both the head and the heart.